 The need to strike a balance between provider access and cost of care is perhaps most profound in an employer’s wrap network.

-According to a recent national survey, employers recognize that the benefits offered through their health benefits plans are playing a more pronounced role in attracting and retaining employees, especially since the pandemic.
-Two-thirds of employers consider health benefits as vitally important in their management of talent—an increase of 11% over 2019.
+According to a national survey, employers recognize that their health benefits plans are playing a more pronounced role in attracting and retaining employees, especially since the pandemic.
+Two-thirds of employers consider health benefits as vitally important in their management of talent.
 But while employers are seeking to expand their health benefits offerings—a broader provider network being one of the most important factors—they are highly concerned about managing the cost of care.
 The latter point is particularly significant as most employers (60%) have seen their healthcare costs outpace inflation over the past three years and expect that trend to continue.¹

 While many health plan provider networks are comprehensive, plan members still venture beyond the reach of their primary network.
 Whether they are traveling or close to home, employees and their dependents sometimes choose to engage providers that are not within their plan’s established network.
 That’s when a wrap network comes in.